YuhaoDuuu/yd342_personal/stage/[2 stage coagulant addition][Spring 2018]-1.md

 ### Using PACl as neutralizer and destabilizer
 Coagulation is one of the most effective methods to remove fine substances from water.
 Polyaluminum Chloride (PAC) was chose to be the coagulants of our research, because of its wide range of targets, low sensitivity of temperature and low residual metal-ion concentration.
 The effect of PACl in removing humic acid was significantly efficient comparing to other chemicals.
 (Sudoh et. al., 2015) Projects have a preference on PAC also because of the economic facter(i.e. low cost and high availability in both solid and liquid form).
 (Bratby,2006)

-Generally coagulants function as neutralizer and destabilizer in the particle removal process.
-As it shows in Figure 2, originally, the negatively charged solids particles repel each other.
-As positively-charged coagulant is added to the mixture, they adhere to the negatively charged colloids, neutralizing the charge and destabilizing the particles.
+Coagulants usually function as neutralizer and destabilizer in the particle removal process.
+As shown in Figure 2, originally, the negatively charged solids particles repel each other.
+However, as positively-charged coagulants are added to the mixture, they adhere to the negatively charged colloids, and neutralize the charge and destabilizing the particles.
 With the removal of charge, the destabilized colloids can now adhere to each other, forming microflocs.

 ![coagulant](image/coagulant.png)
    Figure 2： Coagulants function as neutralizer and destabilizer